radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

 Figure 1: Managing Data Sources

-><span style="color:red">**IMPORTANT NOTE – Two LDAP data sources named vdsha and replicationjournal are included by default.
+>[!warning] Two LDAP data sources named vdsha and replicationjournal are included by default.
 These data sources contain connections to all RadiantOne nodes in a given cluster.
 One node is defined as the primary server and all others as failover servers.
 The vdsha data source is used internally by many operations including persistent cache refreshes.
 The replicationjournal data source is used internally for inter-cluster replication.
-These data sources should not be deleted or have their status changed to “offline”.**
+These data sources should not be deleted or have their status changed to “offline”.

 Configuring connections to all backends from a central location simplifies the management task when changes to the backend are required.
 For details on managing data sources (add, edit, and delete), please see [Data Sources](#data-sources).